 This area displays the Featured news by default.
 You may use the Display by Category dropdown box to display the news for "All" organizations and the featured news or for a single organization.
 The list of appropriate news items is then displayed on the left-hand side for your convenience.

-By Stephanie Norman
+By Stephanie Allums

 Farmer Staff Writer

 After many months of the McKenzie County Jail being closed for

 construction and remodeling, it has finally opened its doors again.

 The McKenzie County Sheriff’s Office began filling cells at the

 newly-remodeled jail in Watford City on Wednesday, June 25.
 Deputies

 have kept up with the flow of traffic fairly well with inmates moving in